2025–26 New Taipei CTBC DEA season

-The 2025–26 New Taipei CTBC DEA season is the franchise's 5th season, its second season in the Taiwan Professional Basketball League (TPBL).
+The 2025–26 New Taipei CTBC DEA season was the franchise's fifth season, its second season in the Taiwan Professional Basketball League (TPBL).

 On July 3, 2025, the DEA announced that Lee Yi-Hua left the team.
 On August 25, the DEA promoted Momir Ratković, the assistant coach of the New Taipei CTBC DEA, as their new head coach.